real-itu/REAL_website/content/authors/Katt Walker/_index.md

   url: https://www.itu.dk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on applying Bayesian modeling to create apps that adapt to their users.
+bio: I am interested in all aspects of robotics and AI, but in particular using articifical evolution as a tool to design more adaptive sytems capable of operating in the real world.

 # Interests to show in About widget
 interests:
+- Evolutionary Robotics
-- Robotics
+- Developmental Robotics
+- Embodied Intelligence
+- Morphological Computation
+- Soft Robots
+- Unconventional robots (braid robotics)

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Robotics and Automated Systems
-    institution: Stanford University
+    institution: Bristol University / University of the West of England
-    year: 2012
+    year: 2020
-  - course: MEng in Artificial Intelligence
+  - course: MEng in Mechanical Engineering
-    institution: Massachusetts Institute of Technology
-    year: 2009
-  - course: BSc in Artificial Intelligence
-    institution: Massachusetts Institute of Technology
+    institution: University of Bath
-    year: 2008
+    year: 2016

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons